Qin's wars of unification: Conquest of Chu

 Upon learning of Li Xin's defeat, Ying Zheng visited Wang Jian, apologised for not heeding his advice earlier, and invited him back to serve in the Qin army.
 He put Wang Jian in command of the 600,000 troops he had requested earlier, and assigned Meng Tian's father Meng Wu to serve as Wang Jian's deputy.
 Wang Jian knew that Ying Zheng did not fully trust him because he could easily turn against Qin with such a massive army under his command.
 Thus, in order to reduce the king's suspicions towards him, he maintained close contact with the king by frequently sending messengers to report his progress and request the king to reward his family after he had conquered Chu for Qin.

 In 224 BC, after the Qin army under Wang Jian passed through Chen and made camp at Pingyu, the Chu army led by Xiang Yan assaulted the Qin camp but failed to push back the invaders.
-When Xiang Yan tried to lure Wang Jian to attack him, the latter ordered his troops to hold their positions and forbid them from attacking.
+When Xiang Yan tried to lure Wang Jian to attack him, the latter ordered his troops to hold their positions and forbade them from attacking.
 After some time, Xiang Yan gave up and ordered a retreat.
 Taking advantage of the opportunity to launch an all-out offensive, the Qin forces took the retreating Chu forces by surprise and routed them at Qinan (northwest of present-day Qichun County, Hubei).
 Xiang Yan was killed in action.

 In 223 BC, Wang Jian conquered the Chu capital Shouchun and captured King Fuchu of Chu, who was reduced to the status of a commoner.
 The surviving Chu forces made Lord Changping their new king, but shortly after Lord Changping was defeated and killed by Qin forces under Meng Wu.
 By then, Chu had been completely conquered by Qin.
 The following year, Wang Jian and Meng Wu led Qin forces to attack the Wuyue region (covering present-day Zhejiang and Jiangsu), which was inhabited by the Baiyue, and captured the descendants of the royal family of the ancient state of Yue.
 The conquered Wuyue territories became the Qin Empire's Kuaiji Commandery.